weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <details>
   <summary>What if I want to use a different vectorizer module?</summary>

-In this example, we use the `Hugging Face` inference API.
+In this example, we use the `OpenAI` inference API.
 But you can use others.

 :::tip Our recommendation
 Vectorizer selection is a big topic - so for now, we suggest sticking to the defaults and focus on learning the basics of Weaviate.